is an Emacs package that brings powerful Python editing to Emacs. While going

 In the case of elpy, You can see something like this.

 But You cannot find all key bindings here as some of them might be shadowed (or taken away) by other packages.

 To specify a key binding, Emacs packages use a define-key function.
-So if You open source code of the package and search for define-key, you will see all key bindings there.
+So if You open source code of the package and search for define-key, you will see all

 If you search for define-key in elpy.el You will come across this

 Now You know a few functions & their key bindings which are not present in the documentation.

 If there are any key bindings that are not useful You can unbind them.